0xAX/linux-insides/Booting/linux-bootstrap-1.md

 _start:
 ```

-Bootloader (grub2 and others) knows about this point (`0x200` offset from `MZ`) and makes a jump directly to this point, despite the fact that `header.S` starts from `.bstext` section which prints error message:
+The bootloader (grub2 and others) knows about this point (`0x200` offset from `MZ`) and makes a jump directly to it, despite the fact that `header.S` starts from the `.bstext` section, which prints the following error message:

 ```
 //